-Nova Scotia winter of 2015 turned out to be one of the snowiest winters in recent years.
+Nova Scotia’s winter of 2015 turned out to be one of the snowiest winters in recent years.
 It was also a winter that had sustained temperatures below freezing and that caused a lot of snow accumulations over time.

 March storm snow accumulations are up above 40cm of snow.
-If you consider strong winds this storm created snowdrifts higher than 3-4 feet in some areas.
-City of Halifax cancelled transit bus service and people were advised to stay off the roads.
+If you consider strong winds, this storm created snowdrifts higher than 3-4 feet in some areas.
+The city of Halifax canceled transit bus service and people were advised to stay off the roads.

-Taking winter pictures during major snow storm can be a fun activity.
-It is advisable to prepare properly though to enjoy it and to capture great winter photographs.
-With large amount of snow and high winds it is important to stay safe first and wear appropriate winter clothing and boots.
+Taking winter pictures during a significant snowstorm can be a fun activity.
+It is advisable to prepare appropriately, though, to enjoy it and to capture great winter photographs.
+With a large amount of snow and high winds, it is essential to stay safe first and wear appropriate winter clothing and boots.

-1. Charge your camera battery, cold weather reduces the life of the battery charge.
+1. Charge your camera battery; cold weather reduces the life of the battery charge.

-14.07.2017 by FPImages
+09.12.2022 by FPImages